hanyazou/tomu-quickstart/usb-hid-nosleep/README.md

 # README

-This example implements a USB Human Interface Device (HID) to demonstrate the use of the USB device stack.
+To prevent computer screen lock by sending mouse events periodically.
+This tiny program is based on the USB HID example.